QM/EFP calculations using BioEFP and FlexEFP

 Note

-Note that extracting larger systems can occasionally cause columns to be misaligned due to the residue ID number passing from 9999 to 10000.
-This misalignment can make the structure appear strangely in VMD or other visualizers (i.e., you will see “sheets” of waters with coordinates read incorrectly).
-Though it shouldn’t matter, you can fix the problem by realigning the columns.
-Column reformatting script is an example of a script that can fix this problem.
+residue ID passes from 9999 to 10000.
+This misalignment can make the structure appear incorrectly in VMD or other visualizers (e.g., “sheets” of waters with misread coordinates).
+Though it shouldn’t matter for this tutorial, you can fix the problem by realigning the columns.

 Note